freudyfoy/real-time-data-streaming/README.md

 # real-time-data-streaming
-An end-to-end data engineering pipeline that orchestrates data ingestion, processing, and storage using Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, and Cassandra.
+This project demonstrates each stage from data ingestion to processing and finally to storage, utilizing a robust tech stack that includes Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, and Cassandra.
+Everything is containerized using Docker for ease of deployment and scalability.